Once a killer, now a CEO: Ex-con works to turn youths around

-SOMERVILLE, MA (AP) – John Valverde isn’t your typical CEO.
+SOMERVILLE, Mass.
+(AP) – John Valverde isn’t your typical CEO.
 He spent 16 years in prison for killing a man accused of raping his girlfriend.

 While in prison, Valverde did his best to redeem himself, earning two college degrees, teaching fellow inmates how to read and write, and working as an HIV/AIDS counselor.